This is the traditional recipe for Hungarian plum dumplings with sweet, mashed potato dough and breadcrumbs crust.

 The origins of Hungarian plum dumplings can be traced back to the rural regions of Hungary and the neighboring countries of Austria and the Czech Republic, where plums have been a staple fruit for centuries.
 This dessert has become a beloved traditional treat for families during the fall season, when plums are in abundance.

 While the traditional recipe calls for plums, there are variations that use other fruits such as apricots or peaches.
 Some recipes even call for a sweet filling made from nuts, sugar, and spices.

 Making it Gluten-Free: For those following a gluten-free diet, a gluten-free flour can be used in place of traditional flour to make the dough.
 I’ve tried it and it works just fine.

 This is how my mom makes the plum dumplings each Fall and the way she taught me how to make them.
 I slightly modified the recipe, trying to make it a bit healthier by substituting some of the ingredients.
 For example, instead of refined sugar, I used honey and dates sugar and also I lowered the amount of oil used in the original recipe.

-This is a must try!
-Unfortunately it takes 2 hours to make about 25 plum dumplings; I don’t have that patience so that’s the main reason why I avoid making cooked desserts.
-Also I wanted to take a “group” photo with all the lovely plum dumplings but it was too late, these little sweets disappeared as soon as they were served!
+This is a must-try dessert!
+Unfortunately, it takes almost 2 hours to make about 25 plum dumplings, but it’s totally worth it!
+I wanted to take a “group” photo with all the lovely plum dumplings, but it was too late; these little sweet Hungarian plum dumplings disappeared as soon as they were served!